Quantcast

 5. Environmental Impact: If you’re eco-conscious, latex has a clear edge.
 Harvested from rubber trees with no harm to the plant, natural latex is as green as it gets.
 It’s also biodegradable.
 Memory foam, generally derived from petrochemicals, doesn't usually score as well on the sustainability front, though advancements are being made.

-Eco Terra Hybrid Latex Mattress Savings and Comfort in 1
+Eco Terra Hybrid Latex Mattress: Savings and Comfort in One

 The Eco Terra® Hybrid Latex Mattress delivers everything you could want in a mattress—affordability, comfort, and quality, all without compromise.